Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 BEST PRACTICE:

-- A marketing operations platform with built-in workflow and approvals management can automate the process for you.
+- A Marketing Project Management or marketing operations platform with built-in workflow and approvals management can automate the process for you.
 Once your approvers, workflows and the assets requiring approval are in the system, automatic reminders will prompt your approvers of the action they need to take, freeing you up to focus on your real work!

 - Once assets are finalised, they get stored in the asset management system, meaning anyone can find the most up-to-date version of the asset they need, and use it with confidence.